-308.01 In general.
-Generally, collective works incorporate two different types of material: first, the collective work as a whole, which includes the elements of compilation, revision, editing, and similar authorship that goes into putting the work into final form, and secondly, any individual, self-contained contributions.
+In general.
+Generally, collective works incorporate two different types of material; first, the collective work as a whole, which includes the elements of compilation, revision, editing, and similar authorship that goes into putting the work into final form; and secondly, any individual, self-contained contributions.

-308.02 Collective works made for hire.
+Collective works made for hire.
 The collective work as a whole is often a work made for hire, and in such cases, the author is the amployer or other person for whom the work was prepared.
 See 17 U.S.C.
 201(b).

-308.03 Registration of collective works.
-For a collective work, the application should generally contain the title of the collective work, and the volume, number, and issue date, if any, is the appropriate space on the application form.
+Registration of collective works.
+For a collective work, the application should generally contain the title of the collective work, and the volume, number, and issue date, if any, in the appropriate space on the application form.